IBM/voicebot-on-whatsapp-using-watson-services/README.md

 * Integrate WhatsApp with Watson services.
 * Handle queries sent over voice on WhatsApp.

 This code pattern can be configured to support multiple languages.
-Watson Assitant supports the following [languages](https://cloud.ibm.com/docs/assistant?topic=assistant-language-support).
+Watson Assistant supports the following [languages](https://cloud.ibm.com/docs/assistant?topic=assistant-language-support).

 <!--add an image in this path-->
 ![architecture](doc/source/images/Architecture.png)